kohrongying/todayilearn/src/posts/2021/03/sql-coalesce.md

               WHERE lookup_table.other = table.column), column);
 ```

 So, if the subquery returns null (value is not in lookup table), it will update the column with the original value.
 It is important to note the sequence of this.
-We have to have the lookup value as the argument, otherwise, it defaets the purpose.
+We have to have the lookup value as the argument, otherwise, it defeats the purpose.

 Ok, Coalesce is my fav sql function!!